If you want to learn about

 How is ventricular tachycardia diagnosed?

-electrocardiogram (EKG, ECG) can be performed while
+electrocardiogram (EKG, ECG) can be done while

 ventricular tachycardia is occurring, it often provides the most useful